derekTurner/Chuck-21/code16/A basic sounds/Resit_A.md

-# Audio Programming Resit Session A
+# Audio Programming Resit
-## Making a sound
+## A. Making a sound using synthesis

  This section looks at creating a sound that can be usefully used in a musical context.